Last Updated on

-Biopsy, CT scans and MRI are other modalities that can help to figure out the density, spread and nature of the lesion.
-Having the compromised immune system due to the HIV infection or any other disease can worsen the cancer.
-Perhaps, you should be really very careful about your health when your immunity is not functional at its optimal level.
+Biopsy, CT scans, and MRI are other modalities that can help to figure out the density, spread, and nature of the lesion.
+Having a compromised immune system due to the HIV infection or any other disease can worsen the cancer.
+Perhaps, you should be very careful about your health when your immunity is not functional at its optimal level.

-From precancerous lesion to the advanced stages, there are certain treatment options available in the world that can improve the life-expectancy, current health status and the recurrence of the cancer.
+From precancerous lesions to the advanced stages, there are certain treatment options available in the world that can improve the life-expectancy, current health status and the recurrence of cancer.

 Prevention is better than cure

 Young women should get the vaccination straight away.
-By limiting the sexual partners and quitting the smoking, you can reduce the chances of the cervical cancer.
-Eating the natural food and exercising regularly can somehow make you less vulnerable towards some cancers, including the cervical cancer.
+By limiting the sexual partners and quitting smoking, you can reduce the chances of cervical cancer.
+Eating natural food and exercising regularly can somehow make you less vulnerable to some cancers, including cervical cancer.